Regional Public Goods Can be a Powerhouse for Development

 1:10 pm – 2:30 pmLunch

-CAREC Institute Announces 4th Annual Research Conference on Green, Innovative, and Inclusive Development
+4th CAREC Institute Annual Research Conference

 The Asian Development Bank (ADB) is proud to support the 4th Annual Research Conference of the CAREC Institute (CI), themed “Rethinking Development Strategies: Green, Innovative, and Inclusive Development for the CAREC Region.”
 This conference, co-organized by the College of Social Sciences and the China & Central Asia Studies Center at KIMEP University, along with the ADB-PRC Regional Knowledge Sharing Initiative (RKSI), will take place on August 29-30, 2024, in Almaty, Kazakhstan.
 The ADB’s involvement underscores its commitment to fostering sustainable and inclusive development in the CAREC region.